thedevdojo/voyager/docs/core-concepts/database-manager.md

 If you click the table name you can view the current schema.
 Additionally you can click on the View, Edit, or Delete buttons to perform that action for that table.

+Note that the table is created, modified or deleted in the database, but no Laravel's migration is managed, you have to do it by hand.

 You may also choose to Add BREAD \(Browse, Read, Edit, Add, & Delete\) for any of your database tables.
 Once a table already has BREAD you may choose to edit the current BREAD or Delete the BREAD for that table.

 Read on further about the BREAD builder in the next section.